oscott/manifest/readme.md

 You have find me.
 Mistake of your choice it is my pleasure.
 Whether searching up or stumbling in.
 Can we please make use of the embellishment in time?
 I am forever grateful in enjoying your face at the reality of worldly achieved potential. at the same time, here is music and here is the art.

-If you wont, then am i at @oscott for your advisory.
+If you wont, then am i @oscott for your advisory.

 Be excellent with each other well and in the same location of happy to your day.